sama-cc/Phase-2-Project/README.md

 5. Reset Button - Resets the search and filter parameters to default showing all characters in the character list.

 6. Character Card List - By default all characters will be displayed.
-When a filter or search query is initiated the results of the query will show be here.
+When a filter or search query is initiated the results of the query will be shown here.

 ### Teams